-- (7) An owner or operator shall provide source testing facilities as follows: - (A) Sampling ports adequate for the applicable test methods.
-This includes constructing the air pollution control system and stack or duct such that pollutant concentrations can be accurately determined by applicable test methods; - (B) Safe sampling platform(s), scaffolding or mechanical lifts, including safe access, that comply with California General Safety Orders; and - (C) Utilities for sampling and testing equipment. - (8) For boilers and turbines, the laboratory approved contractor conducting the source test shall make emissions determinations in the as-found operating conditions and shall conduct the source test for at least 15 minutes., except n No compliance determination shall be made during startup, shutdown, or under breakdown conditions. - (9) For engines, the laboratory approved contractor shall conduct source testing for at least 30 minutes during normal operation (actual duty cycle).
+- (76) An owner or operator shall provide source testing facilities as follows: The approved contractor conducting the source test shall make emissions determinations in the as found operating condition, except no compliance determination shall be made during startup, shutdown, or under breakdown conditions. - (A) Sampling ports adequate for the applicable test methods.
+This includes constructing the air pollution control system and stack or duct such that pollutant concentrations can be accurately determined by applicable test methods; - (B) Safe sampling platform(s), scaffolding or mechanical lifts, including safe access, that comply with California General Safety Orders; and - (C) Utilities for sampling and testing equipment. - (8) For boilers and turbines, the approved contractor conducting the source test shall make emissions determinations in the as-found operating condition, except no compliance determination shall be made during startup, shutdown, or under breakdown conditions. - (9) For engines, the approved contractor shall conduct source testing for at least 30 minutes during normal operation (actual duty cycle).
 This test shall not be conducted under a steady-state condition unless it is the normal operation.
-In addition, the laboratory approved contractor shall conduct source testing for NOx and CO emissions for at least 15 minutes at: an engine's actual peak load, or the maximum load that can be practically achieved during the test; and at actual minimum load, excluding idle, or the minimum load that can be practically achieved during the test.
+In addition, the approved contractor shall conduct source testing for NOx and CO emissions for at least 15 minutes at: an engine's actual peak load, or the maximum load that can be practically achieved during the test; and at actual minimum load, excluding idle, or the minimum load that can be practically achieved during the test.
 These additional two tests are not required if the permit limits the engine to operating at one defined load, ±10 percent.
-The laboratory approved contractor shall not conduct any pre-tests for compliance.
+The approved contractor shall not conduct any pre-tests for compliance.
 If an emission exceedance is found during any of the three phases of the test, that phase shall be completed and reported.
-An operator shall correct the exceedance, and the source test shall be immediately resumed. - (10) An owner or operator shall submit all source test reports, including a description of the unit tested, and for units with CEMS, all data collected during the day the source test was conducted, to the Executive Officer within 60 days of completion.
+An operator shall correct the exceedance, and the source test shall be immediately resumed.